eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ## Collecting log files and environment data

-Use the `cwctl mustgather` CLI command to collect all available log files and environment information from your installation for diagnostic purposes.
+You can use the `cwctl diagnostics` CLI command to collect all available log files and environment information from your installation for diagnostic purposes.
 You can find the `cwctl` CLI in your HOME directory under the `~/.codewind/<version>` path.

 The format of the command is:
-`cwctl mustgather [command options] [arguments...]`
+`cwctl diagnostics [command options] [arguments...]`

 Command options are:
 * --`eclipseWorkspaceDir/-e <value>` - The location of your Eclipse workspace directory if using the Eclipse IDE (default: "")
 * --`quiet/-q` - Turn off console messages
 * --`projects/-p` - Collect project containers information
 * --`nozip/-n` - Does not create collection zip and leaves individual collected files in place
-* --`clean` - Removes the mustgather directory and all its contents from the Codewind home directory
+* --`clean` - Removes the `diagnostics` directory and all its contents from the Codewind home directory

-For more information about the `cwctl mustgather` command, type `cwctl help mustgather`, or see the [mustgatherCli documentation](https://github.com/eclipse/codewind-installer/blob/master/README.md#mustgathermg).
+For more information about the `cwctl diagnostics` command, type `cwctl help diagnostics`, or see the [diagnosticsCli documentation](https://github.com/eclipse/codewind-installer/blob/master/README.md#mustgathermg).

-# Known issues and workarounds
+# Workarounds

 The following sections contain workarounds for known issues that you might encounter when you use Codewind.
 If you don't see your issue here, check our [GitHub repository](https://github.com/eclipse/codewind/issues).
 If you still don't see your issue, you can open a new issue in the repository.